ManiMatter/decluttarr/README.md

 ```

 There are different yaml notations, any some users suggested the below alternative notation.
-If it you face issues, please first check the closed issues before opening a new one (e.g., https://github.com/ManiMatter/decluttarr/issues/173)
+If you face issues, please first check the closed issues before opening a new one (e.g., https://github.com/ManiMatter/decluttarr/issues/173)

 ```
 - RUN_PERIODIC_RESCANS=[